 Currently, According to the IMF, Qatar is the richest country in the world with a GDP (PPP) per capita of $138,910.

 |9.
 United States

 Qatar is currently the richest country in the world with a GDP (PPP) per capita of $138,910 according to International Monetary Fund (IMF).

 It is located in the western part of Asia with a total area of 4,471 sq. mi.

-Before the 8th century, Qatar was one of the most famous horse and camel breeding centre until they furthered their business to trading pearl and became the centre for pearl trading.
+century, Qatar was one of the most famous horse and camel breeding centre until they furthered their business to trading pearl and became the centre for pearl trading.
 People around the world would come to trade their items in Qatar.
 But soon the pearl trading struggled to exist after the Japanese cultured pearl was introduced to the world market in the 1920s and 1930s.

 Apart from pearl trading, after it was occupied by the British government they started exporting oil business.
 In 1939, the first oil reserves were discovered in Qatar.
 But they started exporting oil in 1949 after Qatar and the British government agreed to strengthen their relations.